shane-mason/FieldStation42/README.md

 * Per-station configuration of station sign-off video and off-air loops
 * UX to view weekly schedules
 * Optional hardware connections to change the channel

+### Note on current limitations and roadmap
+The following features are not yet supported, but are on the near-term roadmap.

+* Videos longer than one hour in length - 'movie' length blocks are not supported to keep scheduling simple
+    * Being able to have feature length content is critical to authentic programming, so this is a P0 roadmap item
+* Configuring the station transition - right now it has the one behaviour, but this
+    * Being able to have faster transitions is critical to emulate cable era content, so this is a P1 roadmap item

 Just add content and let the nostalgia flow :)